hajkmap/docker-hajk/README.md

 ## Quick start
 1. `docker compose up`.
 Add `-d` if you want to run it in production and make Hajk restart on server reboot.
 1. Hajk will launch on `localhost:3002`.
 The Admin UI is accessible on `localhost:3002/admin`.

+## About Docker
+Docker and the Docker logo are trademarks or registered trademarks of Docker, Inc. in the United States and/or other countries.
+Docker, Inc. and other parties may also have trademark rights in other terms used herein.